Blotter: Apartment, vehicle damaged after shots fired at Overbrook Road apartment - Salisbury Post

 A man reported on Sunday someone fired a gunshot into his Chevrolet Tahoe.
 The rear window of the SUV was broken and a bullet hole was in the top right of the windshield, said Maj.
 John Sifford.

-Deputies found five 40-caliber bullet shell casings in the driveway near the road.
-The victim of the SUV said his girfriend’s mother saw a white a Nissan Altima or a Honda Accord pull up behind a business across the street.
-Several people were in the roadway the mother heard gunshots.
+Deputies found five .40-caliber bullet shell casings in the driveway near the road.
+The victim of the SUV said his girlfriend’s mother saw a white a Nissan Altima or a Honda Accord pull up behind a business across the street.
+Several people were in the roadway when the mother heard gunshots.

 A neighbor noted his apartment had been struck near the front door.
 A bullet went through the drywall and door trim of a closet and a bathroom door.
 The neighbor said they heard tires squealing.
 The shooting occurred sometime around 3:30 a.m.